 How to Optimize Images for Faster Load Times and Sustainability

-One quick and easy step that you can take to minimize a website’s carbon footprint is to optimize images, making them smaller and faster to load.
+One quick and easy step that you can take to improve page speed and minimize a website’s carbon footprint is to optimize images, making them smaller and faster to load.

-Images can make the stuff we read online easier to read.
+Images can make the content we read online easier to read.
 They can help customers feel a strong emotion or get a clear impression of a brand.
 People are also more likely to share blog posts with images rather than text.
-But images that aren’t optimized for publication on the web, can increase the carbon footprint of you website.
+But images that aren’t optimized for the web can increase page load time, which frustrates users and leads to increased page abandonment rates.
+Bloated images also contribute significantly to the internet’s massive environmental impact.

 Simply put, pixels need power to appear on your screen.
 Both the web servers that deliver content to customers and the devices that consumers use to browse the web use electricity.
 Billions of watts of electricity.
-And a lot of that electricity is generated by sources that aren’t clean or renewable.
-In this post we’re going to look at some basic techniques for optimizing your images for performance and for sustainability.
+And most of that electricity is generated by sources that aren’t clean or renewable.
+In this post, we’re going to look at some basic techniques for optimizing your images to improve page performance and reduce environmental impact.

 Use CSS Sprites

 The CSS sprites technique combines multiple images into a single image to maximize pagespeed and minimize HTTP requests.
-Read my last post “How CSS Sprites Improve Speed and Sustainability” for more information on this strategy.
+This is useful for icons, logos, and other visual elements that are used repeatedly across your website.
+Read our post “How CSS Sprites Improve Speed and Sustainability” for more information on this strategy.

 When you create an image and then save it, some compression happens, which means that your file gets smallers.
 Different file types take different approaches to reducing your file size.
 Selecting the correct type of file for a particular image will often result in a smaller file size.